pieforproviders/pieforproviders/README.md

 A digital assistant for your child care business.

+## Code of Conduct

+Please note we have a [code of conduct](CODE_OF_CONDUCT.md), please follow it in all your interactions with this project.

 ## Why Contribute?

 We have a vision for equity and justice in the early childhood field.
 We know that technology is part of the solution - and that today’s products do not meet the needs of most communities.
 We’re building the market for early childhood technology that educators, families and children deserve.